£1 mis-strikes make headline news

 Ultimately these mis-strikes are unlikely to make anyone rich, but they are undoubtedly very interesting and would make an exciting addition to any coin collection.

 As I mentioned earlier, mis-strikes are not the same as genuine errors.
-BUT unconfirmed rumours have been circulating about some new £1 coins featuring two dates.
+BUT there are some errors to be aware of, such as the dual dated £1.
 Click here to find out more.